Cucumbers linked to salmonella outbreak that has spread to 25 states

 A salmonella outbreak linked to cucumbers has expanded to 25 U.S. states and the District of Columbia, with at least 162 people having fallen ill and 54 hospitalized, health officials announced on Wednesday.

 Federal and state agencies are investigating the outbreak following data showing that cucumbers may be contaminated with salmonella, the Centers for Disease Control and Prevention said in a public post.
-Testing that identified salmonella in a Fresh Start Produce product sample prompted the recall two days ago of cucumbers shipped to 14 states.
+Testing that identified salmonella in a Fresh Start Produce product sample prompted the recall two days ago of cucumbers shipped to 14 states, "but these sellers may have shipped to additional states or repackaged them for stores," according to the federal agency.

 Testing is still underway to establish a definitive link, according to the agency.
 Salmonella can cause serious and sometimes fatal infections in the young, frail or elderly.
 Healthy people infected with salmonella can experience symptoms including fever, diarrhea, nausea, vomiting and abdominal pain.
 In rare circumstances, the bacteria can get into the bloodstream and cause more severe infections.